wazuh/wazuh-documentation/source/integrations-guide/splunk/index.rst

 #.
 Under **Receive data**, click **Add new**.
 #.
 Enter ``9997`` in the **Listen on this port** input box and click **Save**.

-.. thumbnail:: /images/integrations/image13.gif
+.. thumbnail:: /images/integrations/configuring-the-receiving-port.gif
-   :title: Configure the receiving port
+   :title: Configuring the receiving port
    :align: center
    :width: 80%